 Boston is the one of the most historic, wealthy and influential cities in the United States.
-Its dozens of museums, 62 historical sights, nearly 2000 restaurants, and wealth of live performances all explain why the city gets 16.3 million tourists a year, making it one of the 10 most popular tourist locations in the country.
+Its dozens of museums, numerous historical sites, nearly 2000 restaurants, and wealth of live performances all explain why the city gets 16.3 million tourists a year, making it one of the ten most popular tourist locations in the country.

-The Starting point is in front of the Cyclorama Building of the Boston Center for the Arts, at the intersection of Tremont and Clarendon Streets in Boston's South End (see Google map).
+The ride starts in front of the Cyclorama Building of the Boston Center for the Arts, at the intersection of Tremont and Clarendon Streets in Boston's South End (see Google map).
 A reminder that Sign-in starts at 6:00am and ends at 6:30am so you might want to plan your accommodations accordingly.

 PARKING: There is a large parking garage near the Start line.
 Rates and information are posted on the Garage @ 100 Clarendon website.